Classical Curves: Influence and legacy

 Simon Reynolds discussed the album in his 2019 Pitchfork article on the rise of "conceptronica" in the 2010s, writing that the record's "glossily surface-oriented" sound made Jam City's polemic-focused concepts more striking.
 He added that while the album concerned the 'aesthetics of wealth', the "sorcerous allure of artifice and illusion [was] seemingly left unchallenged."
 He also wrote that the album likely marked the first appearance of the "crashing drum", a dramatic sound that appeared on most 2010s 'conceptronica', adding that the sound's "imposing but ungroovy approach" is a central factor to "what the critic Matthew Phillips identifies as a 'neo-futurist' aesthetic in electronic music."
 Also in 2019, Crack Magazine ranked Classical Curves ninth in their list of "The top 100 albums of the decade"; contributor Oscar Henson wrote that the record inspired deconstructed club in the manner in which it isolates familiar ideas from their musical contexts and abstracts them "to form radical new structures".
 He continued:

 "At the time of release, Classical Curves sounded unlike anything that had come before.
 Although packed with references to Detroit house, funk, grime and Jersey club, these elements had been exploded and reassembled beyond recognition.
 The rhythms were stop-start; the drums exploded like malfunctioning machinery; and all recognisable sounds had been re-rendered with a hyperreal gloss sheen.
 Perhaps more than any electronic album of the decade, Classical Curves sounded unrelentingly like the future.
 Today, the album's sonic hallmarks are still being rehashed and reinterpreted to create some of the most exciting, exhilarating and bewildering moments found on the dancefloor."

+In 2025, Resident Advisor ranked Classical Curves at number 60 in their list of "The Best Electronic Records 2000–25"; contributor Rachel Grace Amladia described it as the "most complete statement" of the deconstructed club sound, deeming it "highly conceptual, barely danceable, yet endlessly charming."